smartmonkeyio/knowledgebase/docs/developers/README.md

 # Welcome to the developers page

-In this pages you'll find information about our APIs:
+In these pages you will find information about our APIs:

 * [Getting Started](developers/gettingStarted)
 * [Optimization API](developers/optimization/README)